 While Apple is not required to separate advertising expenses from its Selling, General and Administrative (SG&A) expenses, this may come as a blow to many industry competitors.
 If you’ve been closely monitoring Apple’s ad spend and are looking for a way around this new barrier, we can help you out.

-Using Pathmatics proprietary data, we pulled Apple’s year-to-date digital advertising spend from January 1 to December 31, 2016.
+So, how much does Apple spend on advertising?
+Using Pathmatics proprietary ad intelligence data, we pulled Apple’s year-to-date digital advertising spend from January 1 to December 31, 2016.
 This data is for Apple’s digital advertising across desktop, mobile, and video combined.
 Enjoy.

 Apple’s Overall 2016 Spend

 As the 18th highest digital advertising spender in 2016, Apple spent more than $78 million on digital ads.
 However, this massive budget doesn’t even come close to Apple’s 2015 digital spend of $131 million (January 1 – December 31, 2015).

 A majority, 80 percent, of 2016 ad spend went to video advertising on desktop, with display/desktop at 17 percent and mobile at just 1 percent.